jamessellman/project-3-frontend/README.md

   https://github.com/livdarby

-- We were tasked with completing our full-stack application within a tight deadline of one week.
-This encompassed designing and populating our database, developing fully operational routes and controllers, and crafting a user-friendly interface to effectively showcase and interact with our data on the front end.
+- We had one week to complete our full-stack application.
+This involved designing and populating our database, creating fully operational routes and controllers, and crafting a user-friendly interface to interact with our data on the front end.

 # Technologies Used

+## Front-end

+- HTML
+- CSS
+- Bulma
+- React

+## Back-end

 - Express
-- React
 - Mongodb
 - Mongoose
-- HTML
-- CSS
-- Bulma
-- Mongo Atlas
+- Mongo Atlas- Mongodbcompass
+- Insomnia

+## Deployment

 - Netlify

+## Version control

 - GitHub
-- Mongodbcompass
-- Insomnia

 # Brief

-You must:

 - Work in a team, using **git to code collaboratively**.
 - **Build a full-stack application** by making your own backend and your own front-end